 Guide Dog Training

-Eventually the Guide Dog will learn to:
+Our Guide Dogs learn to:

 - Respond to the handler’s instructions;

 - Locate safe road crossing points and stop at kerbs;